Yarosurawa/Fight-Against-Chicks/README.md

 # Fight-Against-Chicks
-A browser game, where you fight the chik's asses off
+A browser game, where you fight the chiks'es asses off